Terminology and Background on Intellectual Property

 Avoid magical thinking: Open-source is no guarantee of sustainability or community

 Open-source is a great tool to help you build a community around your software.
 But you shouldn’t imagine that simply slapping an open source license on your software makes it sustainable.
 Besides having software that is potentially useful to others, you’ll need to work at it if you want to build a community that contributes to and helps support your software.
 Many open source software projects never receive any outside contributions.
-In a webinar entitled What I Learned from 20 Years of Leading Open Source Projects, Wolfgang Bangerth, one of the founders of the deal.II package, offers his experience of what it too to build a small single-group software project into a truly community-based resource – and what it takes to keep it going.
+In a webinar entitled What I Learned from 20 Years of Leading Open Source Projects, Wolfgang Bangerth, one of the founders of the deal.II package, offers his experience of what it took to build a small single-group software project into a truly community-based resource – and what it takes to keep it going.

 Discussion

 Does your research community include any truly community-based software packages?
-Packages which are both widely used, and widely contributed to?
+Packages which are both widely used and widely contributed to?

-If you happen to involved in such a project, what is your role?
+If you happen to be involved in such a project, what is your role?
 User?
 Contributor?
 Maintainer?
 What is your experience with the community?

 Key Points

-• Most software-related business models work as well for open-source software as for proprietary.
+Most software-related business models work as well for open-source software as for proprietary.

-• Open-source doesn’t guarantee that outsiders will engage with your software.
+Open-source doesn’t guarantee that outsiders will engage with your software.
 You’ll need to work to build a community of contributors and users.

 Choosing an Open Source License